|

 A collection of 19 interviews and articles reprinted from Guitar Player Magazine.

-• Up From The Cradle of Jazz - New Orleans Music Since W.W.
-II - Jason Berry, Jonathan Foose and Tad Jones
+Cradle of Jazz - New Orleans Music Since W.W.
+II - Jason Berry, Jonathan Foose and

 The University of Georgia Press 1992